m-meddah/api-retrogamers/README.md

 ## Thanks to Screenscraper

-I would like to thanks the Screenscraper team who aythorized me to take some data from their database to make my project.
+I would like to thanks the Screenscraper team who authorized me to take some data from their database to make my project.
-Thank you guys.# api-retrogamers
+Thank you guys.